 Hampton Senior High School offers a range of courses and vocational subjects.
 Not all the courses listed on your selection sheet may be available next year.
 The number of students selecting a particular course will determine whether that course is finally included.

-If students choose a course that is not viable for 2024, they will be contacted regarding their reserve choices indicated on their initial course selection sheet.
+If students choose a course that is not viable for 2025, reserve choices indicated on their initial course selection sheet will be used.